Strategic Proposal · v2 · For Mindlink · April 2026

 Decisions already made

 For reference.
-These are locked.
+These are locked. v2 additions marked.

 Brand separation Bento OS = SaaS.
 Roy Wrench = production.
 ByBento as production brand retires.

 Client branding (MVP) "Powered by Bento OS" + producer logo + company details.
 Template-based.
+Full white-label is Pro Plus (Phase 4).

 Financial tools scope Basic quoting + invoicing (Bookem-level).
 Not full accounting.

 Payment handling Platform does not handle producer-client money.
 Subscriptions only.
+FSP licensing avoided.

 Multi-tenancy timing Built into MVP from the start.
 No costly retrofit.